iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 ![ipv6-a8]({{ '/assets/images/docs/ipv6-linux.png' | relative_url }}){:.img-fluid}
 </div>

-Each embedded Linux node has a defined /64 IPv6 prefix to build its IPv6 subnet.
-Each node based on a microcontroller will have a public IPv6 assigned to him with this prefix.
-It can be known with the following environment variables:
+Each embedded Linux node has a dedicated /64 IPv6 prefix to build its IPv6 subnet; each node based on a microcontroller will have a public IPv6 address assigned in this subnet.
+This configuration can be known with the following environment variables:
 ```bash
 root@node-a8-1:~# printenv
 ...